close up photo of monitor

 When the S&P 500 rises, it reflects optimism in corporate earnings, consumer demand, and overall growth.
 When it declines, it often signals caution around inflation, policy changes, or broader economic uncertainty.
 Because of its reach, the index is tracked by asset managers, pension funds, and central banks worldwide.

-Why Indian Traders Watch the S&P 500
+Why Asian Traders Watch the S&P 500

 Three reasons stand out: